 NEWBORN SESSION PLANNING

 The primary goal during your newborn session is to help your baby feel calm & sleepy when we are ready for portraits.
-To facilitate this goal, please try to get in a nice full feeding before you leave (studio sessions) or about 20 minutes before I am scheduled to arrive (in-home sessions).
+To facilitate this goal, please try to get in a nice full feeding about 20-30 minutes, give or take, before our scheduled shoot time.
 Baby will most likely be ready for pictures at our session time.
 If baby wakes up hungry during our session (more than likely!), we will stop for a feeding.
 There are a few other things you can do to help our session go smoothly:

-- Dress yourself in layers–we will keep the studio or your home warm for the session and you will probably get hot!
+- Dress yourself in lightweight clothing or layers–we will keep the studio or your home warm for the session and you may get hot!

 - Please let me know ahead of time if there is anything special you would like to try, and I will let you know if your idea lends itself to my style and skill sets.